-Forbes recently reported on a survey of over 2,500 executives that asked how the events of 2020 have impacted their business.
-In it, 97% of respondents indicated that they’ve accelerated their digital transformation programs by an average of six years.
-This is especially relevant for large insurance firms, who have had to rapidly implement remote-first contact centers, digital claims management, and contactless transactions.
+Forbes recently reported that 97% of executives have accelerated their digital transformation programs by an average of six years as more and more of daily life is conducted online.
+This is especially relevant for large insurance firms, who have had to rapidly implement digital solutions for claims management, customer service, and other transactions as their customers’ preferences have begun to lean heavily in favor of virtual options.

 These transformation projects are often anchored around the implementation and rollout of new software that requires ongoing training and support for employees.
-As a result, forward-thinking leaders are turning to digital adoption solutions that allow them to deliver training content in-app and measure adoption and compliance.
+As a result, forward-thinking leaders are turning to digital adoption solutions that allow them to deliver training content and measure adoption and compliance right inside their apps.
 This digital support layer helps de-risk implementation, ease the transition for employees, and make transformation programs more successful.

 As insurers embrace digital transformation, here are four key areas to address first: